AswinAsok/exercism-js/README.md

 Exercism: [Aswin Asok](https://exercism.org/profiles/AswinAsok)

-P.S Exercises which are at 75% code can be improved.
-Will be working out on them on upcoming day!.
+P.S Exercises which are at 75%, code structure must be improved.
+Will be working out on them on upcoming days!